✨ SvelteKit Hosting

 how to build a static site from a git repo on Render.

 If you don't yet have a site ready to push, but want to try our Render, just use the demo site repo from the Apollo Client Sveltekit Tutorial .
 You will just need to generate your own GitHub API token.
 There are instructions in the GraphQL Github post.
+Also have a look at the post on adding Custom HTTP headers to you static SvelteKit site.
+In that post we look at Cloudflare Pages and Netlify hosting options as well as Render.

 🙏🏽 SvelteKit Hosting: Feedback